-Islamic Development Bank Institute fosters Islamic finance collaboration during 2024 Group Annual Meetings
+Islamic Development Bank Institute Fosters Islamic Finance Collaboration during 2024 Group Annual Meetings

-Jeddah, Kingdom of Saudi Arabia – The Islamic Development Bank Institute (IsDBI) played an important role in supporting Islamic finance during the 2024 IsDB Group Annual Meetings and Golden Jubilee Celebration in Riyadh, Kingdom of Saudi Arabia.
+The Islamic Development Bank Institute (IsDBI) (https://IsDBInstitute.org) played an important role in supporting Islamic finance during the 2024 IsDB Group Annual Meetings and Golden Jubilee Celebration in Riyadh, Kingdom of Saudi Arabia.
 From April 27-30, IsDBI hosted 20 bilateral meetings with a diverse range of partners.
 This strong engagement underscores the growing interest in Islamic finance across the IsDB member countries.

 Led by Dr. Sami Al-Suwailem, Acting Director General of IsDBI, the meetings explored a broad spectrum of collaboration opportunities.
 Discussions focused on capacity building, legal and regulatory framework development, product structuring, and support for financial inclusion, sustainable finance, and economic development.